TroyWitthoeft/AzureDbUp/readme.md

 ![Azure DbUp Logo](./img/AzureDbUp-logo.png)

 Update your database from anywhere.
-AzureDbUp is a dotnet console application that updates your target sql database from the commnand line.
-You supply the `connection-string` and `sql-folder-path` and AzureDbUp will use DbUp to perform migration-based updates to your target database.
+AzureDbUp is a dotnet console application that updates your target sql database from the commnand line using DbUp.
+DbUp tracks which SQL scripts have been run already, and runs the change scripts that are needed to get your database up to date.

+## Getting Started

+- Clone this repository to VS Code
+- Update the `launch.json` to set your `connection-string` and `sql-folder-path`
+- Save your .sql files to the sql folder
+- Launch the app in VS Code

 > `dotnet AzureDbUp.dll --connection-string "Server=tcp:my-example-server.database.windows.net,1433;Initial Catalog=my-example-database"`